 At TickTalk, we believe in being fully transparent and will always go above and beyond to give our customers the safest product for your child.
 We take children’s online safety seriously and we’re excited to have had the opportunity to work closely with both CARU and an FTC-Approved Safe Harbor Program to swiftly resolve any concerns with the Children's Online Privacy Protection Act (COPPA).

-As soon as we were contacted by CARU, we acted quickly to resolve any issues and are excited to share that we are now COPPA compliant!
+As soon as we were contacted by CARU, we acted quickly to resolve any issues and are excited to share that we are now officially both COPPA compliant and COPPA certified!
 Read our Q&A with CARU where we discuss our experience as well as how other companies can follow our lead in protecting children's private information.

 Q. Tell us a little about TickTalk and your intent in creating the TickTalk 4 Smartwatch phone and app.